aggie2411/Microsoft-Movie-Project/README.md

 ### Do Big Budgets Help?
 ![graph3](./images/figure_4.png)

 Bigger budget movies tend to have higher profits, however, having a big budget is no guarantee of success.
-There is no correlation between movie budget and return on investment (ROI)
+There is no correlation between movie budget and return on investment (ROI) (-0.05 correlation coefficient)

 ### Best Time to Release?